 Some common examples of upload presets:

 Defining that uploaded images should be limited to a certain size and converted to a given image format.
-This is usually done as an “incoming transformation” which performs manipulation on the image while it is uploaded, and before it is stored on the cloud.
+This is usually done as an “incoming transformation” which performs transformation on the image while it is uploaded, and before it is stored on the cloud.

 Assigning tags for listing and managing an image or file in Cloudinary's Media Library.